jlemesh/simon/README.md

 # Simon

-Simon is a MWMR Atomic Register.
-Each node has RPC API that has following commands:
+Simon is a VSR.

-- read: reads reg value from node
-- write: writes a value to node
+## TODOs

+- fix syn registration (sometimes one node fails to register)
+- view change
+- reconfiguration
+-

 ## Tests